 Looking to integrate library resources into your syllabus?
 Follow these tips.

 - Make sure the SCC library has the resources you require.
-Check the library catalog for books and the databases for articles.
+Check OneSearch and the databases for books and articles.
 Ask a librarian if you need assistance.

 - Send a copy of your assignment to the librarian for your department in advance.
 Library collections are constantly changing and what was available in previous semesters may have changed.
 The librarians will also have your assignment in mind when selecting new materials.